Who in the world doesn’t love the comforting and soothing feel of sitting in an AC room?

 An air conditioner, after all, has been the most effective choice to isolate yourself from the outside weather.
 However, choosing an air conditioner for your room may look tempting; at the same time, it’s pretty daunting if you take factors like energy efficiency into consideration (which you should).
 In that case, there is no need to worry.

-As we advance, we’ll look at various aspects that decide the extent of the energy efficiency of an AC in 2021.
-Follow this article to the very end to learn how to pick the most energy-efficient AC for your home.
+As we advance, we’ll look at various aspects that decide the extent of Tonnage, ISEER, EER, COP, and BEE Star Ratings for AC in 2022.
+Read this article to the very end to learn how to pick the most energy-efficient AC with the highest ISEER rating for your home.
+To understand ISEER, it is necessary to know about tonnage and BTU.

 What is Tonnage (Ton) of AC?